arturo-j-martinez-ii/tlens/README.md

 Custom PCB File Printed by PCBWay: _Future Goal_

-Raspberry Pi 5 [8GB RAM] Starter Kit (128GB microSD card + case with cooling fan): https://a.co/d/87RnvB4
+Raspberry Pi 5 [8GB RAM] Starter Kit (128GB microSD card + case with cooling fan + power supply): https://a.co/d/87RnvB4

 &#8593; **OR buy parts separately (only buy the starter kit or individual components [the Pi 5, microSD card, and case with cooling fan])** &#8595;

 Raspberry Pi 5 [8GB RAM or more]: https://a.co/d/8Ey5J5D

-128GB [or bigger] microSD Card: https://www.amazon.com/s?k=128gb+microsd+card
+128GB [recommend using 32GB or bigger] microSD Card: https://www.amazon.com/s?k=128gb+microsd+card

 Rasberry Pi 5 Case with Cooling Fan [feel free to use any case with a cooling fan, will need room to route wires to OLED and PCB]: https://a.co/d/82YHFma

+Rasberyy Pi 5 Power Supply [not necessary, you can have the Pi running off the power bank alone]: https://a.co/d/awwQ0f8

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 _**Setting Up:**_

 _*In Progress*_

+_First, we will install Ubuntu on our microSD card_

 1. Go to https://www.raspberrypi.com/software/
 2. Install the latest version of Raspberry Pi Imager for your operating system on to your computer